30 April 2019

 The travel account left by the Florentine merchant Francesco Carletti (1573-1636) remains a major understudied source for global historians.
-This workshop is organised by Luca Mola' and Giorgio Riello and will explore Carletti’s travels in the Atlantic, the Americas and the Pacific.
-A second workshop on the 30 April 2019 will investigate Carletti’s travels to Japan, China and India.
+This workshop is organised by Luca Mola' and Giorgio Riello and will explore Carletti’s travels to Japan, China and India.
+This follows a first meeting dedicated to Carletti's journeys in the Atlantic and the Americas.

 You might find it useful also to read John Elliott's review of the English edition in the New York Review of Books.